 When Did the Ottoman Empire Fall?

-Under a treaty agreement, most Ottoman territories were divided between Britain, France, Greece and Russia.
+Following the Armistice of Mudros, most Ottoman territories were divided between Britain, France, Greece and Russia.

 The Armenian Genocide was perhaps the most controversial and damning event associated with the Ottomans.

-In 1915, Turkish leaders made a plan to massacre Armenians living the Ottoman Empire.
+In 1915, Turkish leaders made a plan to massacre Armenians living in the Ottoman Empire.
 Most scholars believe that about 1.5 million Armenians were killed.